Kristina01111000/Drws_site/README.md

 	- put about 6-8 questions in quizzes most of the time
 	- separate the course into sections (about 25 slides each), put it on google drive
 	- make sure that non admins can't get into wp dashboard, (blocked by memberships app)

-next meeting on the 2nd
-for next call:
-	- pay pal issue solved?
-	- does the widget for 4 element course need an image?

-- shared google doc with tasks for both of us, made it visible to anyone so he can add stephen, videographer etc

 to do:
 - Make quizzes for the 4 month course after lessons are added